How to trade with other countries if there is no UK trade agreement in place after 31 December 2020.

 Paying tariffs on exports from the UK

 The tariffs on your exports will vary by country.
-Each country decides their own import tariffs.
-If you are exporting a product to a country that the UK has no trade agreement with, the importer will pay the tariff rate applied in that country to its imports.
+Each country decides its own import tariffs.
+If you are exporting a product to a country that the UK has no trade agreement with from 31 December 2020, the importer will pay the non-preferential tariff rate applied in that country to its imports.